 Key tenets of Back Office 2.0

-Based on our experience of running intelligent operations for multiple utility providers, the following three components play a key role in transforming traditional back-office functions into digital and intelligent operations (figure 2.0):
+Based on our experience, the following three components play a key role in transforming traditional back-office functions into digital and intelligent operations (figure 2.0):

 Manual processing is expensive, inconsistent and slow.
 New forms of automation — fueled by advances in areas such as advanced workflow solution, robotics and artificial intelligence — bring the potential to improve the quality, speed, and flexibility of work dramatically.